Hyundai Genesis Coupe: Marketing

 Hyundai took an aggressive stance on their marketing for the new release of this car with Rhys Millen drifting the car to music by Billy Corgan during a Super Bowl advertisement.
 They also launched the website edityourown.com that allowed users to create a video that allowed the promotion of the car.
 This was done previously by other car manufacturers, although none promised the final edit to be seen on TV as well as winning a cash prize along with the new car as Hyundai has.

 Hyundai Genesis (coupe and the four-door saloon version) have appeared in the TV series Leverage, driven by the main characters.
-The coupe has also appeared in the TV series Burn Notice as Fiona's new car.
+Hyundai had a 3-year partnership with the TV show Burn Notice and the Genesis Coupe was featured prominently in many episodes.
 It also made an appearance in the eighth season of the TV series 24 as one of the pursuit vehicles driven by Jack Bauer.

 The song FOL from The Smashing Pumpkins, used in Genesis Coupe Super Bowl ad, was freely available by supplying e-mail address to Hyundai.

-In Travis Scott's song Antidote a modified first generation white Genesis Coupe can be seen in the music video.

-In Loona's song Why Not? a modified second generation black Genesis Coupe appears in the music video.

-In Loona's song Not Friends a modified first generation lime green Genesis Coupe appears in the music video.